 Following a vegan diet has been associated with reduced risks of obesity and Type II diabetes.
 Vegans typically have a lower body weight and the vegan diet has been found to lower LDL (low-density lipoprotein) levels in people with Type II diabetes.
 There is also speculation that the lower glycemic load of a plant-based diet contributes to a reduced risk of diabetes.

-Due to its focus on fruits and vegetables, a vegan diet may help prevent or reduce the risk of some cancers.
+Due to its focus on fruits and vegetables, a vegetarian diet may help prevent or reduce the risk of some cancers.

 Can you get enough nutrients on a vegan diet?